python/cpython/Doc/c-api/exceptions.rst

    use.

-.. cfunction:: int PyErr_WarnEx(PyObject *category, char *message, int stacklevel)
+.. c:function:: int PyErr_WarnEx(PyObject *category, char *message, int stacklevel)

    Issue a warning message.
 The *category* argument is a warning category (see below) or *NULL*; the *message* argument is a message string.  *stacklevel* is a positive number giving a number of stack frames; the warning will be issued from the  currently executing line of code in that stack frame.
-A *stacklevel* of 1 is the function calling :cfunc:`PyErr_WarnEx`, 2 is  the function above that, and so forth.
+A *stacklevel* of 1 is the function calling :c:func:`PyErr_WarnEx`, 2 is  the function above that, and so forth.

    This function normally prints a warning message to *sys.stderr*; however, it is